 Standard Deductions Overview for 2022, 2023 and 2024

-Standard deductions reduce income and create the actual taxable income.
-By default the standard deduction method is applied for every taxpayer based on filing status, age and whether a taxpayer is blind or not.
-The standard deduction method is generally advantageous for taxpayers, unless the total amount of itemized deduction is larger than the total standard deduction amount.
+The standard deduction method is generally more advantageous for taxpayers, unless the total amount of itemized deduction is larger than the total standard deduction amount.
 In addition to the standard deduction, a taxpayer might qualify for these income adjustments and deductions.

 Basic Standard Deduction

-tax return filing status) that reduces
+tax return filing status, and if a taxpayer is blind or not that reduces

 Additional Standard Deduction